-Soraya is also an avid surfer, climber, traveller, writer, and speaks fluent French.
+Soraya is also an avid surfer, climber, sailor, writer, and speaks fluent French.

-A recent honors graduate from USC, Soraya is now rogue (err— freelance), focusing her energy on directing and producing projects she is deeply passionate about, as well as using her resources as a storyteller and artist to make a positive difference in the environmental movement.
+A recent honors graduate from USC, Soraya is now focusing her energy on directing and producing stories she is deeply passionate about telling, largely revolving around human resilience and solution-oriented ideas in the environmental movement.

 American Sailing Association: Filmmaker Soraya Simi Talks About “Where The Water Takes Us”